prilosac/LemeTechOne-Firmware/UserGuide.md

 | ModX + Start + Down     | Ultimate                        |
 | ModX + Start + Right    | FGC Mode (Hitbox-style)         |
 | ModX + Start + B        | Rivals of Aether                |

+Your Leme Tech One is also compatible with Brook's [Wingman FGC](https://www.brookaccessory.com/products/wingmanfgc/index.html)!
+To use it, hold Mod X when plugging in, and play your favorite FGC games with the same controller!

 See [Controller Behavior](#controller-behavior) for more details about different backends and game modes.